bkeckes/DBTransformation/README.md

-Tranforms Oracle12DBs to graph Neo4JDBs
+Tranforms relational database to Neo4J database

+From sql dump to cypher dump